Overview of retention policies

 In SharePoint sites, you may be using information management policies to retain content.
 If you apply a retention policy to a site that already uses content type policies or information management policies for a list or library, those policies are ignored while the retention policy is in effect.

 What happened to preservation policies?

-If you were using a preservation policy, that policy has been automatically converted to a retention policy that uses only the retain action - the policy won't delete content.
-The preservation policy will continue to work and preserve your content without requiring any changes from you.
-You can find these policies on the Policies page in the Microsoft 365 compliance center, or on the Retention page under Data governance in the Security & Compliance Center.
+If you were using a preservation policy, that policy has been automatically converted to a retention policy that uses only the retain action — the policy won't delete content.
+The preservation policy continues to work and preserve your content without requiring any changes from you.
+You can find these policies on the Policies page in the Microsoft 365 compliance center, or on the Retention page under Information governance in the Security & Compliance Center.
 You can edit a preservation policy to change the retention period, but you can't make other changes, such as adding or removing locations.

 Members of your compliance team who will create retention policies need permissions to the Security & Compliance Center.
-By default, your tenant admin will have access to this location and can give compliance officers and other people access to the Security & Compliance Center, without giving them all of the permissions of a tenant admin.
+By default, your tenant admin has access to this location and can give compliance officers and other people access to the Security & Compliance Center, without giving them all of the permissions of a tenant admin.
 To do this, we recommend that you go to the Permissions page of the Security & Compliance Center, edit the Compliance Administrator role group, and add members to that role group.

 For more information, see Give users access to the Office 365 Security & Compliance Center.

 These permissions are required only to create and apply a retention policy.
 Policy enforcement does not require access to the content.